jr0dsgarage/chute-shoot/README.md

 # Chute Shoot

-*Shoot the Chutes and grab the Loots!*
+*Shoot the Chutes and grab the Loots!*™️

 My first [Godot](https://godotengine.org/) project, a shoot-em-up idea based off of a pun.